MichaelHochriegl/SignalRGen/README.md

 ## Server-Side usage

-After you did the setup part you can register your `Hub` like this to point to the correct `Uri`:
+After you did the setup part, you can register your `Hub` like this to point to the correct `Uri`:
 ```csharp
 var app = builder.Build();